 Aphamites DW is taking the poultry world by storm as an organic feed supplement providing chickens and all poultry with it’s immune boosting and antioxidant properties.
-However, the most exciting side effect of this feed supplement are the anedotal findings which have found it to be an effective product for controlling red mite outbreaks after the first full treatment period.
+However, the most exciting side effect of this feed supplement are the European based findings which show it to be an effective product for treating and controlling red mite outbreaks, by changing the digestable characteristics of poultry blood, after the first full treatment period.

 Manufactured by Alphatech SAS in France, it has been used extensively for well over 15 years and is highly regarded in Europe.
 Aphamite DW is a registered certified organic product there (copy of certificate will be added here soon) and is currently undergoing the same Australian certification processes.
 Using certified organic ingredients of sodium choride, magnesium chloride and a blend of herbal extracts, it is increasingly used and applauded by organic free range/pasture raised egg farms for solving persistent red mite issues which are hard to resolve in such open environments.
 Click here for more information on how this product is used in Europe.